DaMrNelson/one-S-pass-firefox/overview.md

 5. [BACKGROUND] Add to store, or delete and clear timer

 # Goals / things to not forget
+- Random salt for every PBKDF2 password!
+Will need another command to get that salt before confirming password, but that's ok.
 - Allow them to set password hints
 - MFA
 - Support Firefox, Chrome, Linux, Windows, OSX, Android, iOS, and windows phone